markodayan/research.2077.xyz/src/content/blog/data-availability-in-ethereum-rollups.md

 ## Fast finality

-It's no secret that proof generation costs are significant for zkEVM rollups—at least until innovations like parallelization or [hardware acceleration](https://www.paradigm.xyz/2022/04/zk-hardware)reduce prover costs.
+It's no secret that proof generation costs are significant for zkEVM rollups—at least until innovations like parallelization or [hardware acceleration](https://www.paradigm.xyz/2022/04/zk-hardware) reduce prover costs.
 Verifying proofs on-chain also incurs a high fixed cost (between 500K gas and 3M gas depending on the implementation).

 This forces zk-rollups to make a tradeoff when deciding how often transaction batches are published and finalized on mainnet.
 To illustrate, a rollup can publish transaction batches alongside validity proofs that attest to validity of batched transactions frequently (giving users fast finality on transactions), but it is expensive to create and verify proofs at a rapid pace.